kyma-incubator/compass/components/director/cmd/systemfetcher/README.md

 1. API that can be called to fetch systems.
 For details about implementing the System Registry API that the System Fetcher can consume, see the [Systems Endpoint](#systems-endpoint) section in this document.

 ### Run
 There is a `./runSystemFetcher.sh` script that automatically runs system fetcher locally with the necessary configuration and environment variables.
-The script require local director (run.sh) to be started.
-There are several flags that can be used:
+The script requires a started local director (run.sh).
+In addition, you can use the following flags:
-- `--tenant <TENANT IDENTIFIER>` - Tenant identifier that will be used for this local execution.
+- `--tenant <TENANT_IDENTIFIER>` - Tenant identifier that is used for the current local execution.
-- `--skip-tenant-creation` - On sequential runs to not register the tenant again in director.
+- `--skip-tenant-creation` - A flag that does not register the tenant in director again during subsequent executions.
 - `--debug` - Starts system fetcher in debugging mode on default port `40001`.
-- `--debug-port <PORT NUMBER>` - Sets the debug port to specific value.
+- `--debug-port <PORT_NUMBER>` - Sets the debug port to specific value.